Running WRF¶

 - adaptation_domain=

-An integer value indicating which domain is driving the adaptive time step
+An integer value indicating which domain drives the adaptive time step

 See Namelist Variables for additional information on these options.